cryptobuks1/crown-adapter/README.md

-# crown-adapter
+# tcrown-adapter
-Crown adapter for the Bitcoin and Altcoin Wallets plugin
+Crown testnet adapter for the Bitcoin and Altcoin Wallets plugin